- Student Rights and Responsibilities

 The student may be suspended from school for a period of five (5) days.
 When the suspension period is over, the student may not be readmitted to school unless accompanied by a parent.
 When the student returns to school, the student shall be assigned to a Study Hall for the duration of the student’s high school career.
 The student shall also be strongly urged to seek more intense rehabilitative care; alternate placement may also be considered.
 In addition, the student shall not be permitted to participate in, practice, rehearse or attend any extra-curricular, interscholastic, or other school-sponsored activity for the duration of the student’s high school career.

-In accordance with New York State law, the Board of Education recognizes the health hazards associated with smoking and the use of other tobacco products and, therefore, prohibits the use or possession of tobacco products or accessories, e-cigarettes, and vapor instruments and/or products by students in school buildings, on school property and vehicles owned or operated by the District or at school sponsored activities.
+In accordance with New York State law, the Board of Education recognizes the health hazards associated with smoking and the use of other tobacco products and, therefore, prohibits the use or possession of tobacco products or accessories, e-cigarettes, and vapor instruments and/or products, and dab pens and/or cartridges of any kind by students in school buildings, on school property and vehicles owned or operated by the District or at school sponsored activities.

 A student on school property who is caught smoking a first time may be suspended out-of-school for a period of two (2) days or placed in an in-school suspension program.
-A student who is determined to be in the possession of tobacco products or accessories, e-cigarettes or vapor instruments and/or products may be assigned two (2) extended detentions.
+A student who is determined to be in the possession of tobacco products or accessories, e-cigarettes or vapor instruments and/or products, and dab pens and/or cartridges of any kind may be assigned two (2) extended detentions.

 A student on school property who is caught smoking a second time may be suspended out-of-school for a period of four (4) days or placed in an in-school suspension program.
-A student who is determined to be in the possession of tobacco products or accessories, e-cigarettes, or vapor instruments and/or products for a second time, may be assigned six (6) extended detentions.
+A student who is determined to be in the possession of tobacco products or accessories, e-cigarettes, or vapor instruments and/or products, and dab pens and/or cartridges of any kind for a second time, may be assigned six (6) extended detentions.

 A student on school property who is caught smoking a third time may be suspended out-of-school for a period of four (4) days or in an in-school suspension program.
-A student who is determined to be in the possession of tobacco products or accessories, e-cigarettes or vapor instruments and/or products for a third time, may be placed in an in-school suspension program for three (3) days.
+A student who is determined to be in the possession of tobacco products or accessories, e-cigarettes or vapor instruments and/or products, and dab pens and/or cartridges of any kind for a third time, may be placed in an in-school suspension program for three (3) days.

 Fourth and Each Subsequent Offense

 A student on school property who is caught smoking a fourth time and each subsequent time may be suspended out-of-school for a period of four (4) days or in an in-school suspension program.
-A student who is determined to be in the possession of tobacco products or accessories, e-cigarettes, or vapor instruments and/or products for the fourth time, may be placed in an in-school suspension program.
+A student who is determined to be in the possession of tobacco products or accessories, e-cigarettes, or vapor instruments and/or products, and dab pens and/or cartridges of any kind for the fourth time, may be placed in an in-school suspension program.

 The Board of Education considers computers and computer-related technology to be valuable tools for education and encourages their use throughout the District.